ablazingeboy/eboy-blog/content/_index.md

 ---
 heading: "I Need More Coffee"
-subheading: "Assorted musings from your favorite e-boy <3"
+subheading: "Assorted musings from a random e-boy"
 handle: "ablazingeboy"
 ---